-- 1.19 Any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education Health and Care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a family member in prison or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing alcohol and other drugs themselves. - Has returned to their home to their family from care. - Is at risk of so-called 'honour' abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the school day.
+- 1.19 Any child may benefit from early help4, but all school staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education Health and Care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from education, care or from home. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a parent or carer in custody or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing alcohol and other drugs themselves. - Has returned to their home to their family from care. - Is at risk of so-called 'honour' abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child.